Gandi/hubot-phabs/README.md

     .phab T123 to <column>
     .phad to <column>
+    .phad T123 to <column> + some comment
-        moves the task on the board to the column matching the <column>
+    .phad T123 to <column> = some comment moves the task on the board to the column matching the <column>
         the matching will take the first match.
+        A comment can optionaly be added
         permission: phuser

     .phab T123 next <term>